Polemius Silvius: Background

 Polemius was among the Christian cultural elite working within the imperial bureaucracy in Gaul under Valentinian III.
 He was a friend of Hilarius of Arles.
-The Gallic Chronicle of 452, year 438, calls him "mentally disturbed."
+The Gallic Chronicle of 452, year 438, knows of one Sylvius, whom some historians conjecture to be Polemius.

 Polemius was assigned to Eucherius, bishop of Lyon (ancient Lugdunum), and produced the calendar for him.
 Because fixed Christian feasts were still few in number, Polemius faced the challenge of fulfilling the conventions of a traditional Roman calendar with named holidays while "disinfecting" it of the Imperial Roman and other festivals now regarded as "pagan."
 Although the Calendar of Filocalus in 354 had recorded the traditional religious holidays freely, by the time of Polemius the Christian state had begun to legislate against other religions and to divorce Rome's religious heritage from the culture and civic life of the Empire.
 Polemius, who had probably consulted the Calendar of Filocalus, filled gaps with meteorological and seasonal markers, and the "Egyptian days," days considered unpropitious for new undertakings and for certain medical practices.
 Bede was among those who drew information from it.

 In Polemius's calendar, the word ludi, "games" in classical Latin, means more specifically theatrical performances, while circenses is used for chariot races.
 His work provides significant examples of Gallo-Romance vocabulary, regional variations of the Latin language, and local survivals of Gaulish words.